-He was known as both Ed Laney and “six foot three inch Swedish giant Eric Peterson” despite not being a giant or Swedish.
-Everyone had to fill more than one role on Invicta and most
+Tony Silver and Eric became both Ed Laney and “six foot three inch Swedish giant Eric Peterson” despite not being a giant or Swedish.
+It was hoped that staff

-had more than one on-air identity so that it sounded like a bigger operation than it really was.
+using more than one on-air identity might give the impression that Invicta was a bigger operation than it really was.

 The signal wasn't as powerful as Radio Caroline or Atlanta's but Invicta was stronger than Radio Sutch and covered the counties on either side of the Thames estuary as well of parts of south London.